basnijholt/nijho.lt/content/post/terminal-ninja/index.md

 source $ZSH/oh-my-zsh.sh
 ```

+See this list of [Git aliases](https://github.com/ohmyzsh/ohmyzsh/tree/5d3e86e2a48adf7a308773f8f1b725d187c7c5ef/plugins/git#git-plugin) that the Git plugin provides for more useful aliases.

 ## 🔑 Keychain: The Keeper of Secrets

 As ninjas, we must keep our secrets safe.
-Keychain helps us do just that by managing our SSH keys, ensuring we have secure access to remote systems.
+[Keychain](https://wiki.gentoo.org/wiki/Keychain) helps us do just that by managing our SSH keys, ensuring we have secure access to remote systems.
 This is particularly useful when cloning Git repositories or interacting with remote servers using SSH.

 With Keychain, you only need to ***enter your SSH password once*** after rebooting, and it will remember it for future sessions, saving you valuable time and effort.